earthly/website/blog/_posts/2022-03-24-aws-lambda-docker.md

 ## Intro

 Most of the code I've had running on AWS's cloud has been in the form of docker containers, running in Kubernetes clusters.
 And from my perspective, AWS was invisible, all I needed to concern myself with was the intricacies of getting the yaml for kubectl apply right.
-The actual specifics of the cluster and how its configured was outside of my area of concern, unless something went wrong and then I could just ping some OPs expert to help me out.

-But all that seems like overkill for many tasks, and the operational burden of maintaing kubernetes seems like overkill for so many cases.
+The actual specifics of the cluster and how its configured was outside of my area of concern, unless something went wrong and then I could just ping some Ops expert to help me out.
+But that seems like overkill for many tasks – the operational burden of maintaining Kubernetes is not free.

 What if I just want a simple container running in my AWS account, with some endpoints open to the world.
 What is the best way to get that in place?
-AWS offers a myriad of options for this.
+AWS offers many options.
 There is Amazon Elastic Container Service (ECS), Amazon Elastic Kubernetes Service (EKS), AWS App Runner and AWS Lightsail.
 Maybe there are more options?
 I'm not sure how anyone keeps up with the myriad of options AWS offers.
 But, an option with some nice properties is AWS Lambda.

 ## Containers on AWS Lambda